Top quality construction, vents that really work, quiet and good peripheral vision. Worth the price (if you can afford it!)

 The RX-7 has been given a 4 star Sharp rating in the UK – the maximum is 5.
 Front & rear safety were rated as very good with side impact test rated as above average (but which appears to have lost it the fifth star).
 Having said that, Arai’s are widely regarded as one of the best constructed helmets around and are used by some of the highest profile motorcycle and F1 racers in the world.
 It’s also worth noting that the RX-7 uses a variable thickness shell with a thicker shell in parts which are prone to taking heavy impacts in an accident and thinner shell in parts which typically don’t (including around the ears).
 Which will keep the weight down but may have also, inadvertently, lost it that extra star.
 The Arai bumf states that it uses a peripheral strengthening belt as used in their Formula One helmets.
 Also has quick release cheek pads to make the helmet easier to remove if you do have an accident.

-Looking to buy an Arai?
+Looking to buy this Arai?

 No problems reported.
 Arais are generally quiet and the aerodynamic shape of the RX-7 with its adjustable rear ‘Air Wing’ spoiler contributes to the lack of noise.
 Nothing to worry about here.